-The Parent Support & Training Program is an essential resource for families who are raising children with special needs.
-By employing Parent Partners and ensuring that the parent/family perspective is incorporated into all policy and administrative decisions, the program is able to provide families with the support and resources they need to navigate the challenges of raising a child with special needs.
+The Parent Support & Training Program is an essential resource for families raising children with special needs.
+By employing Parent Partners and ensuring that the parent/family perspective is incorporated into all policy and administrative decisions, the program can provide families with the support and resources they need to navigate the challenges of raising a child with special needs.
 Parent Partners are individuals who have firsthand experience with navigating county systems as a parent or caregiver.
-They play a vital role in supporting other parents who are going through similar experiences by providing them with information, resources, and emotional support.
+They play a vital role in supporting other parents going through similar experiences by providing them with information, resources, and emotional support.

 One of the agencies that Parent Partners work with is the Department of Public Social Services (DPSS).
-DPSS provides a range of services to families, including financial assistance, food assistance, and employment services.
-Parent Partners can help families navigate these services, provide them with information on eligibility requirements, and offer support as they go through the application process.
+DPSS provides various services to families, including financial assistance, food assistance, and employment services.
+Parent Partners can help families navigate these services, provide information on eligibility requirements, and offer support as they go through the application process.